vrld/suit/docs/widgets.rst

 You can provide additional ``hovered`` and ``active`` images, but the widget area is always computed from the ``normal`` image.

-Note that ``ImageButton`` does not recieve width and height parameters.
-As such, it does not necessarily honor the cell size of a :doc:`layout`.

 **Additional Options:**

 ``normal``